emfancypants/Canny/README.md

 ### Quick Input Function
 * **Calculator Screen**
-  * Consists of just a number pad and buttons for the most used categories, which makes it easier for the user to just key in the amount and pick the category for the spending on the go.This segment will be linked to the receipt function.
+  * Consists of just a number pad and buttons for the most used categories, which makes it easier for the user to just key in the amount and pick the category for the spending on the go.
+This segment will be linked to the receipt function.

 ### Dashboard Function
 * **Budget**